 Give a clear CTA

-What do you want people to do?
+What do you want people to do with your display ad?
 Sign up?
 Get their free download?
 Buy it now?
 Whatever it is that you want your audience to do, make it clear with a call to action.
 A bold button, or big text spelling out the action that you want people to take is going to encourage more clicks.

 Keep it simple

-Don’t try and cram too much information into your image ad.
+Don’t try to cram too much information into the image on your display ad.
 Blocks of text, complicated terminology and images that are perhaps too obtuse for most will just confuse your audience.
 Remember: you’ve got fractions of a second to get people’s attention, so less is more.

 If you cast your net too wide, you’ll end up spending a lot of money for not much gain.
 In the early days at least, focus on a specific area or age group.
 You can always tweak this as you go later on.